Red-3D/Discord-message-analysis/README.md

-the chat input is .json from https://github.com/Tyrrrz/DiscordChatExporter Using the DiscordChatExporter could be against Discord's TOS and could get your account removed.
+the chat input is .json from https://github.com/Tyrrrz/DiscordChatExporter Using the DiscordChatExporter could be against Discord's TOS.
 Please only use it if you know what you are doing.

 this tool was written in Python 3.8.2.

 1: Export the chats you want to analyze from the DiscordChatExporter
-2: insert the file path and User ID into get_messages_by_user.py
+2: insert the file path the display name and the user ID
-3: specify an output path

-4: input the generated file path and user name into Visualisation.py
-5: enjoy your beautiful graph
+3: enjoy your beautiful graph

 example of output:
 ![example.png](https://github.com/Red-3D/Discord-message-frequency-analysis/blob/master/example.png?raw=true "Example")